oracle/oracle-db-appdev-monitoring/README.md

 # Custom metrics

-> NOTE: Do not put a `;` at the end of your SQL queries as this will **NOT** work.

-This exporter does not have the metrics you want?
-You can provide new one using TOML file.
+The exporter allows definition of arbitrary custom metrics in a TOML file.
 To specify this file to the exporter, you can:

-- Use `--custom.metrics` flag followed by the TOML file
+- Use `--custom.metrics` flag followed by the name of the TOML file, or
-- Export CUSTOM_METRICS variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml`)
+- Export `CUSTOM_METRICS` variable environment (`export CUSTOM_METRICS=my-custom-metrics.toml`)

 This file must contain the following elements:

-- One or several metric section (`[[metric]]`)
+- One or several metric sections (`[[metric]]`)
-- For each section a context, a request and a map between a field of your request and a comment.
+- For each section: a context, a request and a map between the field(s) in the request and comment(s).

 Here's a simple example: